getify/Functional-Light-JS/ch6.md

 arr3;                   // [2,3,4,5,6]
 ```

 Other array prototype methods that treat the value instance as immutable and return a new array instead of mutating: `map(..)` and `filter(..)`.
-The `reduce(..)` / `reduceRight(..)` utilities also avoid mutating the instance, though they also don't by default return a new array.
+The `reduce(..)`/`reduceRight(..)` utilities also avoid mutating the instance, though they don't by default return a new array.

 Unfortunately, for historical reasons, quite a few other array methods are impure mutators of their instance: `splice(..)`, `pop(..)`, `push(..)`, `shift(..)`, `unshift(..)`, `reverse(..)`, `sort(..)`, and `fill(..)`.

-It should not be seen as *forbidden* to use these kinds utilities, as some claim.
+It should not be seen as *forbidden* to use these kinds of utilities, as some claim.
 For reasons such as performance optimization, sometimes you will want to use them.
 But you should never use such a method on an array value that is not already local to the function you're working in, to avoid creating a side effect on some other remote part of the code.

 Recall one of the implementations of `compose(..)` from Chapter 4: